-Tuition: Current tuition rates are posted on the website, in registration packets, and at the front desk.
+Current tuition rates are posted on the website and at the front desk.
 Fees are based on reserved time.
 There will be no reduction in the basic rate, which remains the same regardless of attendance, holidays, emergency closings, teacher training, and vacations.